sanad4k/ObsidianSync/README.md

 ## How the Sync Logic Works (Important\!)

-philosopy : remote is always right
+philosophy: remote is always right

 The `sync-vault.sh` script uses a specific, robust Git workflow to prevent getting stuck on conflicts: